- Assistant Professor, Psychological and Brain Sciences, College of Liberal Arts

 Conference Papers2

-- Bernard, J. A., Orr, J. M., & Mittal, V. A (2015).
+- Bernard, J. A., Orr, J. M., & Mittal, V. A. (2015).
 ABNORMAL HIPPOCAMPAL-THALAMIC WHITE MATTER TRACT DEVELOPMENT AND DISEASE COURSE IN ADOLESCENTS AT ULTRA HIGH-RISK FOR PSYCHOSIS.
-SCHIZOPHRENIA BULLETIN.
+Schizophrenia Bulletin.
 41, S246-S246.

-- Lopez-Garcia, P., Clark, K. A., Orr, J. M., Walter, R. P., Snitz, B. E., Aizenstein, H. J., & Carter, C. S (2004).
+- Lopez-Garcia, P., Clark, K. A., Orr, J. M., Walter, R. P., Snitz, B. E., Aizenstein, H. J., & Carter, C. S. (2004).
 Brain volume in chronic schizophrenia and first episode psychoses: Automated ROI based approach in a sample of 112 subjects.
-BIOLOGICAL PSYCHIATRY.
+Biological Psychiatry.
 55, 220S-220S.

-Repository Documents / Preprints9
+Repository Documents / Preprints14

-- Razavi, M., Janfaza, V., Yamauchi, T., Leontyev, A., Longmire-Monford, S., & Orr, J (2021).
+- Razavi, M., Janfaza, V., Yamauchi, T., Leontyev, A., Longmire-Monford, S., & Orr, J. (2021).
 OpenSync: An opensource platform for synchronizing multiple measures in neuroscience experiments.

-- Razavi Ghods, M., Janfaza, V., Yamauchi, T., Leontyev, A., Longmire-Monford, S., & Orr, J (2021).
+- Razavi Ghods, M., Janfaza, V., Yamauchi, T., Leontyev, A., Longmire-Monford, S., & Orr, J. (2021).
 Opensync: An Opensource Platform for Synchronizing Multiple Measures in Neuroscience Experiments.

 Co-Principal Investigator2